 Which is when it hits home just how tumultuous the world has become.
 When a haircut, which seems like an ordinary kind of thing, comes with risks that make one hesitate.
 It falls strictly on the shoulders and choices of each of us how this damaging virus will be transmitted around our spaces.
 But the impact will be felt by all.

 It’s unbelievable that there are people out there who won’t make the right decisions.
 Back from airplane travel and the next day in a store.
 Variations of this story abound.
 This is how the virus goes rampant across a country.
 This link talks about the Canadian Government Actions to address this issue.
 It happens in the city and in small towns.
 It seems, because it’s invisible, that the warning doesn’t apply to these travelers.

 Doctors warn that we need to take this very seriously.
 The government is doing all it can.
 Universities are sending supplies to labs.
 Front line workers are going non stop to try and help society.
 Industry is stepping up.
 In Italy they have used a 3D printer to produce the value needed for ventilators.
 Lessons need to be learnt from China, Italy and Taiwan.
 We need to step up as a society and do what we can.

 Which means, for the average citizen, nothing.
 We’re being asked to stay home.
-We need to practise social distancing, use common sense when we absolutely must venture into society and we must practise good hand washing.
+We need to practice social distancing, use common sense when we absolutely must venture into society and we must practice good hand washing.
 That’s what is going to win this war.
 That’s what is going to help those in the front line of this pandemic and those fighting it within their body.